JohnStuartPhil/new-approach-3/README.md

 -   Code Institute for the deployment terminal
 -   Patrick Rich for the video 'Beautiful Terminal Styling in Python With Rich' which was used to help with the colors and styling
 -   The aforementioned Patrick Rich video can be found on [YouTube](https://www.youtube.com/watch?v=4zbehnz-8QU)
+-   Code to clear the terminal from [Slack](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python)

 ## Thanks to
 -   Mentor: Matthew Bodden